 - Attach a statement (750 words or less) of your long-range professional and personal goals and how obtaining a doctoral degree and being in the Chancellor’s Scholars Program will assist you in meeting these goals.

 - Provide proof of acceptance into degree program or current academic standing (if the applicant has already begun their doctoral studies).

-Division of Diversity, Equity and Inclusion will announce award selections to
+- The Division of Diversity, Equity and Inclusion will announce award selections to applicants and departments.

 This competitive scholarship is renewable for a maximum of four (4) years.
 Students are required to maintain a minimum 3.0 GPA, 20 hours of service to the WVU and/or West Virginia communities, and serve as a Student Ambassador (please see the terms and conditions).

-request renewal of their scholarship each year by submitting a renewal
+- Chancellor’s Scholars must request renewal of their scholarship each year by submitting a renewal application.

 - The deadline for receipt of renewal is March 15th.

 - A Selection Committee comprised of faculty will review and evaluate all renewal applications based on academic progress, advisor evaluation, and research.